 U.S. Present: Texas, Florida and Puerto Rico

-In October 2018, TISI had collected specimens at Lamar State College campus. the species was confirmed as the of the New Guinea flatworm.
-We are still actively testing and collecting.
+In October 2018, TISI had collected specimens at Lamar State College campus, and it was confirmed as the of the New Guinea flatworm.
+It is well-established in the Austin, Houston and San Antonio metroplexes and surrounding counties.
+We are still actively tracking their distribution throughout the state.

 U.S. Habitat: Since snails are widespread in various habitats, especially in subtropical and Tropical regions of the United States, the Southeastern United States are the most susceptible.
 Platydemus manokwari is already established in Florida and Puerto Rico.

 We are actively tracking the distribution of this pest.
-Please take a picture, provide location information and send an email to Ashley Morgan-Olvera, M.Sc. (email@example.com) or Dr. Matthew McClure (firstname.lastname@example.org) for further details.
+To report this pest - please take a picture, provide location information and send an email to Ashley Morgan-Olvera, M.Sc. (firstname.lastname@example.org) or Dr. Matthew McClure (email@example.com).

 Please remember the flatworm itself is not a parasite, but it has to potential to carry them.